gardener/gardener/docs/development/local_setup.md

 to operate against your local running Gardener API Server.

-> Note: It may take several seconds until the `minikube` cluster recognizes that the Gardener API server has been started and is available. `No resources found` is the expected result of our initial development setup.
+> Note: It may take several seconds until the Gardener API server has been started and is available. `No resources found` is the expected result of our initial development setup.

 ### Create a Shoot